Chirag-ahir/JAVA-All-Basic/README.md

   Covariant return type refers to return type of an overriding method.
 It allows to narrow down return type of an overridden method without any need to cast the type or check the return type.

   What is Instance initializer block?<br>
   Instance Initialization Blocks or IIBs are used to initialize instance variables.
 So firstly, the constructor is invoked and the java compiler copies the instance initializer block in the constructor after the first statement super().
-They run each time when the object of the class is created.
-Example
+They run each time when the object of the class is created. <a href="https://github.com/Chirag-ahir/JAVA-All-Basic/tree/main/IIB">Example</a>

   rules for IIB <br>
   The instance initializer block is created when instance of the class is created.<br>